bakame-php/stackwatch/README.md

 $result = $profiler(new DateTimeImmutable('2024-12-24'));

 $profile = $profiler->last(); // returns the Profile from the last call
-// the $profile object returns a Metrics instance with following properties
+// the $profile object returns a Metrics instance
 $metrics = $profile->metrics;

 $metrics->executionTime;